 Common symptoms of all types of leukemia include:

-Leukemia is diagnosed through blood and/or bone marrow tests, in which doctors will determine if blood cell and platelet counts are normal.
+Leukemia is diagnosed through blood and/or bone marrow tests, in which doctors will determine if blood cell and platelet counts are abnormal.

-Treatment plans vary for each type or stage of leukemia, but may include chemotherapy, bone marrow transplants, blood or platelet transfusions, and different types of pharmaceutical drugs.
+Treatment plans vary for each type and stage of leukemia, but may include chemotherapy, bone marrow transplants, blood or platelet transfusions, and different types of pharmaceutical drugs.

 Survival rates for leukemia patients increase every year, and the illness is now considered to be one of the most curable types of cancers.